It’s all about how businesses, money, and the management of money come together.

-A degree course in Accounting, or a combined degree featuring accounting will usually last three years in full-time study; however, some universities offer a sandwich course where a degree features a placement year.
-A placement year allows candidates to work for a year during their course, gaining work experience and the opportunity to network which could aid securing a job after graduating.
+A degree course in Accounting or a combined degree featuring accounting will usually last three years in full-time study; however, some universities offer a sandwich course where a degree features a placement year.
+A placement year allows candidates to work for a year during their course, gaining work experience and the opportunity to network which could aid securing a job after graduating, which is why it is considered that having a placement is good for your degree.
 A sandwich course will usually last for four years full-time.
-Part-time options vary depending on the timetable and workload of the university, but are commonly four years not including a placement.
+Part-time options vary depending on the timetable and workload of the university but are commonly four years not including a placement.

 The full-time academic year features three semesters or terms and begins in the Autumn (September/October).
 The first term finishes in December, the second term begins January and ends in March/April, and the final term starts April/May and ends in June/July.
 Each university has a different academic timetable for the year, although they do tend to be similar to each other.

 Accounting degrees will feature coursework, which is generally in essay form, and exams as forms of assessment.
 Other less common types of assessments you should expect are group work activities and presentations, although these usually hold a lower impact on your grades.
 However, the assessment information for the course can be known from the university prospectus.

 Accounting offers many skills which are transferrable in many areas of work, such as knowledge of accounting regulation issues, a strong understanding of the business and finance industry and specialised knowledge of techniques and topics associated with accounting.

 Studying within this area at university will improve organisational and time-management skills, as well as social skills through group work and presentations.
 Studying at university will aid individuals in their ability to work independently and to gain the initiative.
 An undergraduate will learn to prioritise tasks, work to a deadline and seek help when they need it.

 Why should I study accounting?